-Dog agility is a popular canine sport in which a handler directs a dog through a variety of obstacles such as a tunnel, teeter-totter, tire jump, weave poles, pause table, and standard jumps.
-During competitive agility events, handlers attempt to navigate dogs through a course as quickly and as accurately as they can.
+Dog agility is a popular canine sport in which a handler directs a dog through various obstacles such as a tunnel, teeter-totter, tire jump, weave poles, pause table, and standard jumps.
+During competitive agility events, pet owners attempt to navigate dogs through a course as quickly and accurately as possible.

 Agility Will Fulfill Your Dog’s Natural Instincts

 Dogs are natural hunters in the wild, chasing and running after various prey.
 While pursuing food, dogs must often follow rabbits and foxes through a forest and navigate multiple barriers.
 Their instincts involve jumping over fallen logs, climbing steep slopes, and squeezing through bushes and vegetation.
 Since the end goal is to catch up with prey, time is of the essence, and the faster a dog runs, the better their chances of ending up with a satisfying meal.
 Agility courses are designed to mimic these realistic scenarios and fulfill your dog’s hunting and chasing desires.